-Kwara leads APC States in developmental strides – The Sun Nigeria
+Kwara leads APC states in developmental strides – The Sun Nigeria

 “Lagos State follows with 21 strides while Jigawa and Kebbi trail with 16 each.
 Gombe and Kaduna recorded 15 strides each; Nasarawa and Ogun 14 each; Ekiti and Niger 13 each; Kano and Katsina 10 each; while Ebonyi got 9 strides.
 Kogi recorded 8 strides; Cross River, Osun and Yobe got six 6 each, as Borno and Ondo had four each.
 Finally, 3 strides were recorded in Imo and Zamfara States each.”

-Kwara has repeatedly topped the table of the Forum’s Strides since it was introduced.
+Kwara had repeatedly topped the table of the Forum’s Strides since it was introduced.

 Leave a Reply